Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Multivariate Vandermonde with Arnoldi

-In the second example, we approximate the same function on an elliptical domain.
+\begin{example} \textbf{(V+A Polynomial Approximation on 2D Irregular Domain)} We approximate the same function on an elliptical domain.
 We sample the points using the rejection sampling method.
 Namely, we enclose the domain $\Omega$ in a hypercube domain $\Omega_{cube}=[0,4]\times [0,6]$ and draw independent and identically distributed (i.i.d.) random samples from the uniform probability measure on ${\Omega_{cube}}$.
 The acceptance rate for our domain is $\text{Area}(\Omega)/\text{Area}(\Omega_{cube}) \approx 59.59\%$.
-We end the rejection sampler once we have a total of $M=N^2\log N$ sample points.
-More details on the random samplings are discussed in Section \ref{Section Admissable mesh}.
+We end the rejection sampler once we have a total of $M=N^2\log N$ sample points\footnote{More details on the sampling complexity are discussed in Section \ref{Randomized sample points}.}.
 We plot the bivariate approximation result for the irregular domain in Figure \ref{2D example 2}.
-Again, the Vandermonde method fails for any $N>100$, but the V+A method gives a stable error reduction to $10^{-13}$ for $N=400$.
+Again, the Vandermonde method fails for any $N>100$, but the least squares approximation using the V+A method gives a stable error reduction to $10^{-15}$ for $N=600$.
 Since the Arnoldi orthogonalization generates a basis in the domain, the error for the least-squares approximation does not worsen when we switch from the tensor-product domain to the irregular domain.
-This result shows that V+A is highly adaptive for approximating functions on general domains.

-In the left plot of Figure \ref{2D example 3}, we compare the V+A approximation with the Vandermonde approximation on bounding tensor domains (V+bounding tensor).
-In V+bounding tensor approximation, we enclose the irregular domain in a hypercube domain, $\Omega \subset \Omega_{cube}$, and create an orthonormal Vandermonde basis on the bounding tensor-product domain. {This is a common technique used in polynomial frame approximations and V+bounding tensor approximation is one of the simplest examples of frame approximations.} Using the same number of sample points $M=N^2\log N$, V+bounding tensor approximation is less accurate than the V+A approximation at all degrees.
-This is because, in V+bounding tensor approximation, the sample points used are distributed on the whole tensor-product domain $\Omega_{cube}$.
-Only $\sim59.59\%$ sample points are inside the domain $\Omega$, while in the V+A approximation, all sample points used are within $\Omega$ and contribute to the approximation.

-Even if we increase the number of sample points for V+bounding tensor with $M=\frac{1}{0.5959}N^2\log N$ such that we have approximately the same number of sample points within $\Omega$, V+bounding tensor approximation with more sample points still gives a worse approximation than the V+A method.
-This is because the orthonormal basis generated in V+bounding tensor approximation is for the bounding tensor product domain.
-But when restricted to an irregular subdomain, an orthonormal basis is no longer orthogonal.
-Numerical computations experience potential difficulties, due to the near-linear dependence of the truncated approximation system.
-This difficulty is also discussed in polynomial frame approximation which also uses the orthogonal polynomials on a bounding tensor product domain.
-There is an extensive literature in the field of frame theory to work around this difficulty; for instance, a well-conditioned approximation can be obtained via regularization~\cite{ADCOCK}.
-More details on the frame approximation are in~\cite{frame2, Adcock2019, ADCOCK}.
+This example illustrates that the V+A algorithm can adapt to different discrete measures and non-tensor product domains.